Why I Decided to be a Digital Nomad

 I loved being an international teacher, but there were some things that just weren’t sitting right with me.

 Damn near everyone has tasted the sweet life of working from home so you already know.
 I love being able to decide where I’m going to work whether it’s in the bed, at a sushi restaurant, on the toilette or at the beach (manifesting that one 🤞🏾).
-There were a lot of reasons why I decided to make the transition into becoming a full time digital nomad are here are three of them:
+There were a lot of reasons why I decided to make the transition into becoming a full time digital nomad and here are three of them:

 Being location independent has been a goal for years and after teaching abroad for 3 years I finally decided to step out of the classroom.
 My time as an international teacher literally took me all around the world from Italy to Senegal to South Korea to Haiti.
 I wouldn't trade my experiences for the world and teaching abroad showed me that the lifestyle I dreamed of was possible.
 And now look at me.
 Living it and loving it.